Page 1 of 6

 That's hard for me to read given that I was a math and computer science tutor for 3 years, while completing ROTC and serving as a army 2nd lieutenant in my junior year.

-It's a stereotype; show me the evidence that they are ALL lazy and don't go to class.
+It's a stereotype; show me the evidence that they are

 It's not the students I am worried about.
 I'm sure we expect the FSU's, Florida, and Alabama's of the world to have players that are a bit less focused on academics and more focused on going pro.